richardkentng/translate-api/readme.md

 ### Pros

-- Separation of viewed Option Text and Select Value: Put another way, `selectEl.value` can be different from `optionEl.textContent` For example, this is possible: `selectEl.value === "en"` and `optionEl.textContent === "English`.
-This means that I can feed the lanugage code directly into the translate api!
+- Separation of Viewable Option Text and Select Value
+  - Put another way, `selectEl.value` can be different from `optionEl.textContent` For example, this is possible: `selectEl.value === "en"` and `optionEl.textContent === "English`.
+This means that I can feed the lanugage code `en` directly into the translate api!

 ### Cons